 While you might think that Manchurian chicken dumplings or triple schezwan fried rice are Chinese dishes, most Chinese food is far from what is regularly dished out at most Indian Chinese restaurants.
-Today’s food might be greasy, unhealthy and fast, but it’s completely unlike the food that originally came out of China.
+Today’s Chinese food might be greasy, unhealthy and fast, but it’s completely unlike the Chinese food that originally came out of China.
 The land behind the bamboo curtain is home and creator in fact to many healthy, delicious foods that we actually associate with other nations.

 However, trade took Chinese foods as far as Italy and the United States where they were localised, refined and have become a staple part of our diets.

 The Chinese similar to the budding chef’s at Michelin star restaurants today , experimented with their foods, including fermenting and freezing predominately to preserve their proteins.
 Today, we need to thank them for many of the foods we think are our own inventions.